xpepermint/elasticsearch-scrolltoend/README.md

 > Elasticsearch extension for processing scroll results.

-This module provides a new `scrollToEnd` function which allows for processing each batch while scrolling search results.
+This module provides `scrollToEnd` function which allows for processing each batch while scrolling search results.

 ## Setup